-To earn the Troop Initial Order Reward - \$10 per Girl Scout selling towards troop proceeds or 1 GSH wagon - your Troop's initial PGA must equal 275+ and the Troop must have a minimum of five (5) Girl Scouts selling.
-Girl Scouts are counted towards the total Girl Scouts selling if they have at least one box assigned to them during presales (January 8-23).
+To earn the Troop Initial Order Reward - \$10 per Girl Scout selling towards troop proceeds - your Troop's initial PGA must equal 300+ and the Troop must have a minimum of five (5) Girl Scouts selling.
+Girl Scouts are counted towards the total Girl Scouts selling if they have at least one box assigned to them during presales (January 6-21).
 You may find your Troop Initial PGA on the Sales Report tab.